 • Rented cars and vehicles

-As per the AIS 140 notification, all the above-mentioned vehicles must adhere to AIS 140 guidelines and in order to do so most of the vehicle owners equip their vehicles with GPS devices capable of proffering tracking ability.
-Although many companies are available in the market which claims to manufacture AIS 140 certified devices owners must be careful while buying them and seek expert advice if needed.
+As per the AIS 140 notification, all the above-mentioned vehicles must adhere to AIS 140 regulation and in order to do so most of the vehicle owners equip their vehicles with GPS tracker capable of proffering tracking ability.
+Although many companies are available in the market which claims to manufacture AIS 140 certified devices, owners must be careful while buying them and seek expert advice if needed.

-For a device to be registered as an AIS 140 approved device, it must follow certain parameters as per Government’s AIS 140 notification:
+For a device to have AIS 140 certification, it must follow certain parameters as per Government’s AIS 140 notification:

-• The device must necessarily include tracking ability using the GPS navigation.
+• The device must necessarily include tracking ability using GPS navigation.

 • There must be at least one emergency button output available within the device.